Max-lacoste/Collatz/README.md

 ## Conclusion
 We have explored the root cause of negative numbers causing loops within 3X+1 and looked at the reason why the other variants of KX+1 can cause unexpected behaviour.

 We can see that both 1X+1 and 3X+1 will function in the same way.
-Their multiplication and addition stages will never cause X to gain a lesser power of 2 that is below the K multiplications growth rate regardless of X’s current value.
+Their multiplication and addition stages will never cause X to gain a lesser power of 2, meaning the lowest power of 2 will always be outpacing the K multiplications growth rate regardless of X’s current value.

 This forces 1X+1 and 3X+1 to always have their current lowest power of 2 overflow upward faster than the K multiplication.
 This leads to the lowest power of 2 inevitably outgrowing all others within finite iterations.
 The current lowest power of 2 will then become a whole power of 2.
 Finally, this whole power of 2 will divide down to reach 1.